marufke1/Git-DEVOPS-Concept/README.md

 **Remote Repository:** This is the centralized repository hosted on a remote server, like GitHub or GitLab.
 You can push your local commits to the remote repository using git push, and pull changes from the remote repository to your local repository using git pull.
 This stage enables collaboration with others and serves as a backup of your project.

-**Git installation process and important commands:** Git is an open souce software that allows to install on any machines like -Windows, Linux and Mac operating system.
+**Git INSTALLATION PROCESS AND IMPORTANT COMMANDS:** Git is an open souce software that allows to install on any machines like -Windows, Linux and Mac operating system.

 **I am going to discuss the installation process on linux machine of AWS EC2.**
 After lauching the EC2 machine, need to run the sudo su = super user command that allows to get all the permission to perform the entire process.